scetes/node-hello/README.md

 To build it yourself

 #### Step 1:  Get a Docker Machine running
-Install [Docker engine](http://docs.docker.com/engine/installation/).
-This will explain the basics of Docker and how to start a Docker Host.
+Docker has great [documentation](http://docs.docker.com/engine/installation/) for installation, examples and understanding the basics.
 On OSX or Windows a Docker Host runs as a VM in [Virtual Box](https://www.virtualbox.org).
 Don't worry, the Docker install includes Virtual Box.
 #### Step 2: Get the sample code
 Follow Docker instructions for your OS to start your Docker host and open a terminal window.